Rufluenza/USB-ejector/README.md

   ```sh
   pip3 install PyQt5
   ```

+## TO-DO
+Blacklist computer drives so it only shows USB devices on linux The size of the usb device shown is currently only the used space not the total space.

-### current known issues
+### Current known issues
 python crashing after device is ejected,
 ie. only one device can be ejected before having to restart the program.
-No user readable name on device on linux (name of the device on linux is sdb).
-The size of the usb device shown is currently only the used space not the total space.